ThibaultBS/MyRocketSimulator/README.md

 - MRSexample2: high accurate propagation with GMAT orbital element comparison
 - MRSexample3: two delta-v maneuvers to perform a Hohmann transfer

-Demo missions will be added for later versions of MRS featuring new relevant functions.
+Demo missions including features from MRS 1.2 such as spacecraft modelling and guidance to simulate actual launch trajectories will be added in future.

 ## Documentation
 MRS does currently not provide its own help function or further documentation, but can be easily learned by using the following resources:
 - Demo missions.
 - The publication [Spacecraft Orbit Propagation with the MyRocketSimulator Python Package]( https://www.researchgate.net/publication/375293398_Spacecraft_Orbit_Propagation_with_the_MyRocketSimulator_Python_Package) contains a good summary of MRS 1.0 features.
 More features have been added since its publication and may be described in later publications.
 - Read the code of the MRS default mission (myrocketsimulator/data/defaultMRSmission.py).
+- Read the code of the [Artemis I launch trajectory simulation](https://github.com/ThibaultBS/MRS-Missions/tree/main/Artemis_I_Launch_Trajectory).
 - Print the docstrings of all methods used in the demo mission, e.g. through:
 ```python
 print(MRSlib.MRSmission.load_mission.__doc__)